How did it come to this?! Appalling Liverpool's slide into mid-table obscurity far from over | Goal.com

 A horror movie, as it turns out.

-The question now is how deep-rooted they are.
-There has been an expectation that normal service will be resumed once Klopp has his full artillery up and running, but the struggles of key players this season, and the ageing of others, mean that is a dangerous assumption to make.
+The question now is about just how deep-rooted they are.
+There has been an expectation that normal service will be resumed once Klopp has his full artillery up and running, but the struggles of key players this season, the inability of the backups to stay fit and in form and the ageing of others, mean that is a dangerous assumption to make.
 Especially given the impact a lack of Champions League football – and revenue – could have on summer transfer plans.

-Things should improve when supporters return.
+Things should improve when supporters return, for sure.
 There is no question Liverpool have struggled more than most in a world of empty stadiums.
 It is no coincidence that their most convincing performance of the season came when a couple of thousand fans were allowed in to watch against Wolves back in December.

 Credit here to Fulham, who deserved their win and the boost it gives them in their fight against relegation.
 Scott Parker’s side look a good bet to stay up, on recent form.

 As for Liverpool, this was another one to forget.
-Another lonely night awaits, another inquest, a few more predictable, but increasingly empty, rallying cries and yet more questions for the manager, his staff and their players.
+Another lonely night awaits, another inquest, a few more predictable but increasingly empty rallying cries and yet more questions for the manager, his staff and their players.
+Questions they cannot answer at the moment

 This was bad.
 Very bad indeed.